alan-turing-institute/alexa-room-finder/docs/room-finder.md

 #### Can I emit between different handlers and state handlers?

 Yes, you very much can.
-All the handlers are actually registered together in one big ['EventEmitter'](https://nodejs.org/api/events.html); to allow this without overlapping intent names, intents with states are actually listening for `IntentName_STATEAPPENDED`.
+All the handlers are actually registered together in one big ['EventEmitter'](https://nodejs.org/api/events.html), known from here on out as `handler`; to allow this without overlapping intent names, intents with states are actually listening for `IntentName_STATEAPPENDED`.
 When Lambda gets an intent from the Echo, the SDK just appends the state on to the intent before emitting it to the handler.
 The issue this means that if you write `this.emit('BookIntent')` within any of the state handlers, it will always just call the 'BookIntent' of the 'stateless' handlers.
 Therefore if you want to call the 'BookIntent' in \_CONFIRMMODE, you have to use `this.emitWithState('BookIntent')` with the correct `this.handler.state`.

 #### So how does emitWithState work?